About Adam G. Fleming

 I spent most of the Aughts delivering furniture from a box truck in Manhattan, Boston, Long Island, D.C., and everywhere in between.
 And making babies.
 My wife had four kids between ’03 and ’10.
 I snuck in a trip to Senegal in ’05.
 I dabbled in stone sculpture.

 My travel experiences are the most important factor in what makes me the author I am today.
-My total is 21 nations and territories.
+My total is 22 nations and territories.
+Newest on the list are Portugal (in 2021) and Ireland (in 2023).
 When you read any of my books, even the nonfiction ones, you’ll see that.
 And humor.

 I keep writing.

-In November of 2021 I hiked the Camino from Porto, Portugal, to Santiago de Compostela in Galicia.
+In November of 2021, I hiked the Camino from Porto, Portugal, to Santiago de Compostela in Galicia.
 A lot of stuff happened.
 Old Roads.
 New Friends.
-And an increased committment to my writing career, even as I chose other aspects of my gig-economy work to decrease.
+And an increased commitment to my writing career, even as I chose other aspects of my gig economy work to decrease.
 Now I’m writing my own works, but also ghostwriting and available for audiobook reading.
-I still do a little leadership coaching too.
-If you’re a writer who’s stuck, I can help with that.

-My books are awesome.
-I really don’t mind saying so.
-I’m a good writer.
-Maybe some day other people will say I’m a great writer, but I don’t think I’ll ever say it about myself.
-What I do is entertaining, even the stuff that covers serious topics.
 I’m a happy person.
 I don’t want a whole lot more out of life.
-It’s better to have a great relationship with your spouse and children, than to be rich or famous.
+It’s better to have a great relationship with your spouse and children than to be rich or famous.
 I mean, if you only get to pick one.

 I have a lot of drive.
 I want to keep publishing stuff you’ll enjoy.
 So check it out.
-And darn it, shoot me an email at agf@adamgfleming or say hi on Instagram.com/adam_g_fleming and for God’s sake I beg of you on my knees if you’ve read something you like go review it on Amazon.
+Shoot me an email at agf@adamgfleming or say hi on Instagram.com/adam_g_fleming and for God’s sake I beg of you on my knees if you’ve read something you like go review it on Amazon, tell a friend, buy people copies for Christmas or Hanukkah or National Read an Indie Author’s Book Day.
 I thrive on your feedback, and my sales thrive on your kind words shared with others!

 FB Cover